nikki-nooka/RISH-NIKKI-IARE/README.md

 ```

 **3. Set Up Environment Variables**
-GeoSick requires a Google Gemini API key to function.
+OJAS requires a Google Gemini API key to function.

 - Create a file named `.env` in the root of your project directory.
 - Add your API key to this file: